Cranial Osteopath for Back Pain

 Reasons for Lower Back Pain

-The most common reasons which contribute to feeling LBP are prolonged sitting at your desk and lack of exercise.
-Along with lifting items incorrectly and causing injuries.
+The most common reasons which contribute to feeling LBP are prolonged sitting at your desk and lack of exercise along with lifting items incorrectly and causing injuries.
 These can cause an additional mechanical load onto your lower back and cause a strain onto your muscles, ligaments and joints.
 In addition, typically movements will make it worse and resting will help ease your tensions.

 Treatments For Back Pain